dinesh-coderepo/blogsite/src/blog_posts/AzureChallenge/content.md

 #### Introduction to end-to-end analytics using Microsoft Fabric : [Link](https://learn.microsoft.com/en-us/collections/8wy3ioj77zzgyd?sharingId=6A9F03F25E12DA9E&ref=collection&listId=d1z7cn7do0xpxr&wt.mc_id=ignitechallenge25_landingpage_wwl)

+Note : while I follow this challenge I will also create the resources in Azure and attach screenshots for better documentation.

 - Getting started with the intro module, fabric is a analytics platform with all the required services for data integrated to one service.
 It has services integrated to ingest, store, transform and analyze data all in one place.
 - Exciting for any member in data field having all in one place and managing it will be simpler than managing 4-5 different services in different places and permissions across services.